ennnas/FocusOnTheRoad/README.md

 The HPE implementation uses [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) while the Gradient Boosting classifier is based on [CatBoost](https://catboost.ai/).

-The complete pipeline is available in the following jupyter notebook [notebooks/FocusOnTheRoad - Final](notebooks/FocusOnTheRoad - OpenPose.ipynb)
+The complete pipeline is available in the following jupyter notebook [notebooks/FocusOnTheRoad - Ensemble](notebooks/FocusOnTheRoad - Ensemble.ipynb)

 To read more about this project have a look at:
 - [Project proposal](docs/proposal.pdf)